>TOPICS

 The creeping rise of Hindu nationalism

 A prerequisite of nationalism is to find a common definition that justifies the unity of the nation.
-Thus, Hindu nationalists in India had a very difficult time in this attempt to find a common denominator.
-Hence, in trying to define what that Hindu identity would be, they often became entangled in hair-raising contradictions.
+Thus, Hindu nationalists in India have had a very difficult time in this attempt to find a common denominator.
+Thus, in trying to define what this Hindu identity would be, they often became entangled in hair-raising contradictions.

-Needless to say, all Hindu nationalists naturally agreed that their religion should be this common denominator.
+All Hindu nationalists naturally agreed that their religion should be that common denominator.
 But the Hindu Nationalists had at first to construct a religion from the many beliefs and philosophies subsumed under the collective term Hinduism.

 The term Hinduism originated from the British colonial masters, who subsumed several, sometimes extremely contrary religions under it.
 This standardization of the term was subsequently of benefit to Indian nationalists, who redefined the so-called ‚Hindu traditions‘ in the interest of national identity.
 1